 Old MacDonald’s Farm is special.
 It is the only facility of its kind in the Midwest.
-It is publically owned by the Cedar Rapids Park system and admission is always free to all visitors.
-During the 2019 season over 115,000 people visited Old MacDonald’s Farm.
+It is publicly owned by the Cedar Rapids Park system and admission is always free to all visitors.
+During the 2022 season over 34,000 people visited Old MacDonald’s Farm.

 Rebuild and maintain OMF retaining wall and farm fences.
 CRPF donated funds in support of this project to help support the cost of reconstruction and updated animal pen fences.

 Food and beverage were included with a ticket purchase:

 In 2022, the annual fundraiser event netted over $25,000 and attracted over 200 supporters.
 The philanthropic support for this event is growing and this year the net proceeds will be aimed in support of ReLeaf for Parks, an intentional, long-term plan to replant and care for over 8000 trees in our Cedar Rapids Parks system.